-• Class Participation 15%
+Class Participation 20%

-• Case write-up or Simulation Performance
+Case write-up or Simulation Wr iteup

 (lower score) 20%

-• Case write-up or Simulation Performance
+Case write-up or Simulation Wr iteup

-(higher score) 30%
+(higher score) 25%

-• Final examination 35%
+Final examination 35%

-Class Participation (15%)
+Class Participation (20%)

 Constructive participation is based on analysis rather than opinion and builds on the discussion flow (a good participant is also a good listener).
-The TA will make recommendations, but the Professor will make the final decision.
-Feel free to post articles in the Canvas Discussion section that apply what we have covered in class or provide updates on examples discussed.
-Strongly course-relevant materials and offering thoughtful comments will count toward the class participation grade.
+Participation (both in class and online in the canvas discussion forum) will account for 20% of the final grade.
+For those who cannot attend class, be sure to post articles in the Canvas Discussion section that apply what we have covered in class or provide updates on examples discussed as well as offer thoughtful comments.